West Sea Company

 Order Info

 2.59 MUSEUM QUALITY MODEL.
 Fabulous early1900's hand-made-model of a handsome, early diesel-powered ocean-going passenger vessel.
 This near scale model is beautifully proportioned in every detail, defying written description.
 The sleek solid wooden hull has a red lead bottom with green boot topping and bilge keel just above the waterline.
 The twin brass propellers with struts are depicted along each side of the rudder.
 On the upper hull, 19 brass portholes run along each side.
 There is another combing just below the main deck which breaks and then continues in a semi circular arc around the stern.
 The bow is equipped with Navy stockless anchors on both sides.
 The starboard side has an exquisite accommodation ladder supported by a davit.
 On the deck, fine life lines capped by a wooden handrail encompass the entire ship.
 The main deck exhibits scored wooden planking.
 The anchor windlass and foc'sle hatch are forward, and a small snaking capstan/winch is on the covered fantail.
 Along the deck are numerous scuppers and chocks.
 The superstructure is truly incredible.
 The cabin deck has numerous windows with 2 weatherdeck doors on each side.
 The windows are real glass framed in wood and contain curtains on the inside!
 The upper deck has the pilot house forward with framed windows, 2 doors, a brass searchlight and port and starboard running lights.
 Incredibly the conn is complete with a skylight binnacle, a handsome wood and brass helm and a floor-standing engine order telegraph!
 A beautifully-carved wooden bench with upholstery adorns the rear.
 The navigation bridge has a pelorus on the starboard side.
 Both wings have liferings in their holders.
 Abaft is the funnel with air horn and 2 ventilator cowlings.
 Two lifeboats and a motor launch are in their cradles with davits.
 Further aft are 2 ventilators providing cabin air.
 This vessel has 2 tapering wooden masts with guy lines attached with realistic fittings.
 Much more could be written here to provide the myriad of minute details.
 We find more every time we inspect it.
 Without a doubt this is a museum-quality (dockyard type) model of the first order.
 39 inches long by 8 ½ wide (beam) and 19 ¼ inches tall at the masts.
 Complete with custom solid teakwood stand.
 We are proud to be able to offer this model which would make a valuable addition to the finest collection, public or private.
-Price Request Special Packaging
+6900 Special Packaging

 port side